Rockinstevewolf/oop_exercise_05/README.md

 ## in bash:
 - "cmake cmakelists.txt"
 - "make"
-- "./exercise" to start the programm
+- "./exercise" to start the programm or "./exercise < test_01.txt", "./exercise < test_02.txt"

 ## more info (RUS):
 - report.docx